Scroll way down the page to see all of the recent

 color-enhanced to show Water: the staff of life.

-Before summer winds down, here are three diversions to refresh you on your way to Grand Lake:
+Below are three diversions to refresh you on your way to Grand Lake (the back-country Broome Hut is open all year).

 Current Creek: last big pullout near top of Berthoud Pass.